Skip to main content

 Promoting a checkpoint to a model

-model = rlor_mgr.promote_checkpoint(
+model = client.promote_checkpoint(

 job_id=endpoint.job_id,